csoneira/HV_SCAN_APP/README.md

 ## Features

 - **Data Loading and Filtering**: Loads HV scan data from CSV files and filters it based on user-specified date ranges.
-- **Reduced Field Calculations**: Supports reduced field calculations for normalized HV values.
-- **Efficiency and Streamer Analysis**: Calculates and visualizes efficiency and streamer percentages for each plane.
-- **Pressure and Temperature Tracking**: Plots pressure and temperature data over time.
 - **Interactive CLI**: Provides an interactive command-line interface for user input.
 - **Visualizations**: Generates plots for HV vs. efficiency, streamer percentages, pressure, temperature, and more.
 - **Google Drive Integration**: Downloads data files from Google Drive if they are missing or outdated.